 - To a cup of hot water, add 1 tablespoon of fresh ginger (chopped).
 Cover and let it steep for 5 minutes.
 Strain it and add honey as per taste.
 Consume up to 3 cups of ginger tea daily.

 - Blend 1 teaspoon each black pepper, dry ginger and cloves together to form a powder.
-Divide the powder into 3 parts and take them 3 times in day with milk or honey.
+Divide the powder into 3 parts and take them 3 times in day with honey.

 - Chew small ginger candies or fresh ginger pieces slowly throughout the day.